 Well-seasoned, flavorful broiler chicken kabobs are just as good as grilled chicken kabobs.
-Using your oven for these broiler chicken kabobs means no mess!
+And using your oven means no mess!

 Even when it’s not yet nice enough outside to use the outdoor grill, you can experience the deliciousness of well-seasoned, flavorful grilled chicken kabobs.
 Simply use your broiler and make broiler chicken kabobs!

 An added bonus to using your oven: no mess!
 I really like baking and broiling.
 I much prefer them to other cooking methods, because these are easy, hands-off cooking methods, and I’m a very lazy cook.

 This simple recipe for broiled chicken kabobs and my juicy baked chicken breast recipe are the chicken breast recipes I make most often for my family.

 How to make broiler chicken kabobs

 Scroll down to the recipe card for the details.
 It’s a truly easy recipe!
 The seasonings are incredibly simple – and incredibly good.
 I only use olive oil, chili powder (lots of it) and kosher salt to season the chicken pieces.
 Who can complain about a 3-ingredient recipe?

 What side dishes go with broiler chicken kabobs?

 This recipe is ready so quickly, I like to serve it with a side dish that I can either make ahead of time or quickly cook in the microwave.
 So I often serve these broiler chicken kabobs with cauliflower potato salad, with creamy cucumber salad, or with microwave broccoli.